mitchelllisle/noname/README.md

 ### Info Types
 The core of what this library does is use regex expressions to look for values in a given string.
 If we find a match there is a replacement strategy for each info type that we can use to replace the value in the string.
-The current list of info types is (code for these can be found in `noname.info_types`:
+The current list of info types is (code for these can be found in `redacted.info_types`:

 ```text
 Email,